programmfabrik/easydb-documentation/en/technical/types/export/export.md

     - if given, the preferred asset version is exported (unless stated otherwise in `assets`)
     - with each asset exported, a relative path is included in the CSV or XML export files
     - it is possible to configure export options by file class (`classes`) or even for specific assets (`assets`)
+    - by default, linked objects are only exported with IDs, the version and the `_standard` field in XML exports.
+To load linked objects and include the content in the export, use `merge_linked_objects`
 - how to map and present the data:
     - the data can be provided as CSV (`csv`) and/or XML (`xml`, `xml_one_file_per_object`)
     - it is possible to specify a specific mapping profile (`mapping`)